 - 1. Charge and reinstall the battery in the boat.
 Make sure the terminals are clean and tight. - 2.
-Reinstall the cap or the small hose on the tee fitting that is part of the hose that goes between the two exhaust manifolds. - 3.
-Reinstall the water pump impeller.
-Be sure to use a new gasket for the housing cover. - 4.
-Reinstall the anode/drain plug in the raw water side of the heat exchanger.
-Apply pipe thread sealant to the threads to make sure there are no leaks. - 5.
-Inspect the accessory drive belt and make sure that it is routed properly. - 6.
-If the fuel tank was drained, fill the tank with fresh stabilized fuel that does not contain alcohol. - 7.
-Check all fluid, oil, and coolant levels on the engine and drive train. - 8.
+Inspect the accessory drive belt and make sure that it is routed properly. - 3.
+If the fuel tank was drained, fill the tank with fresh fuel that does not contain ethanol. - 4.
+Check all fluid, oil, and coolant levels on the engine and drive train. - 5.
 Check the engine compartment and bilge for nesting animals.
 Clean as necessary.
 Check for any damage or evidence of fluid leaks.